trimstray/nginx-admins-handbook/README.md

   > See [`if`, `break` and `set`](#if-break-and-set) section to learn more about variables.

-Some interesting things about variables in NGINX:
+Some interesting things about variables:

   > Make sure to read the [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html) - it's about NGINX tips & tricks.
 This guy is a Guru and creator of the OpenResty.
 In these tutorials he describes, amongst other things, variables in great detail.